From Lust Till Dawn is a reader-supported site. Purchases made through links may earn a commission at no extra cost to you. Learn more.

 Ok I guess it’s time to stop getting so excited about the drink service and move on…

 Friendly and Informative Tour Guides

 Both the drink hostess and the skippper, the guide driving the boat, were quite friendly and helpful.
 As we passed each light installation, they gave a concise but thorough explanation of the meaning behind it.

 In the past couple of years, when I viewed the Amsterdam Light Festival on my own without a guide, I would start off looking at the lights, getting lost in them, and reading the full information boards that came with each installation, but as I moved on from each installation to installation, I would stop read the boards.
 They were information overload.

 Our hostess and skipper gave us exactly what we needed to know about each piece in an engaging manner making this tour great for both adults and kids.

 Comfortable and Intimate Boat Ride

-I love that Boat Amsterdam only takes in about 25 people on their boat rides.
+I love that a boat tour only takes in about 25 people on their boat rides.
 It makes it feel so much more intimate when you’re not packed into a giant boat, and you have access to chat with the hostess and the skipper if you want.
 There’s soft cushions on the boat and blankets laying around everywhere so you can get really cozy with your friends and family while viewing the lights around the city.

-I specifically decided to go on Boat Amsterdam because of their outdoor seating area, which is nice to sit out on to view the canals without a cover.
+I specifically decided to go on this boat tour because of their outdoor seating area, which is nice to sit out on to view the canals without a cover.
 But don’t worry!
 If it rains, their boat has a clear cover on the sides and the top making it so you can still see everything around you.

-Do you think you’d want to see the Amsterdam Light Festival with Boat Amsterdam?
+Do you think you’d want to see the Amsterdam Light Festival by boat?
 If so, you can get tickets here.